 The Law on Classified Installations requires a classification of industrial activities depending on the level of hazard they represent to the environment.
-More hazardous activities may not be carried out until they have been expressly authorized by the competent administrative authority, i.e., the Préfet.
-Less hazardous activities are only subject to the declaration procedure, according to which a declaration of the activities concerned is to be made to the Préfet who will in turn issue an acknowledgment of such declaration, provided the declaration file is complete.
-Under the authorization/declaration distinction established by the Law on Classified Installations, a chemical plant, for example, would clearly fall within the authorization category whereas a dry cleaning store would normally fall within the declaration category.
-When granting the authorization or issuing the acknowledgment of declaration, the Préfet will indicate the conditions under which the activities concerned may be carried out.
+More hazardous activities may not be carried out until they have been expressly authorized by the competent administrative authority, i.e., the Préfet.13 Less hazardous activities are only subject to the declaration procedure, according to which a declaration of the activities concerned is to be made to the Préfet who will in turn issue an acknowledgment of such declaration, provided the declaration file is complete.14 Under the authorization/declaration distinction established by the Law on Classified Installations, a chemical plant, for example, would clearly fall within the authorization category.15 When granting the authorization or issuing the acknowledgment of declaration, the Préfet will indicate the conditions under which the activities concerned may be carried out.